 Certain assumptions and configurations are documented herein for transparency of operations of the DAM in terms of solution configurations and operational considerations.
 Each item listed below is critical in managing effective execution of the Day-Ahead Market in order to balance performance and quality of solution.
 Also listed are future studies for consideration that have come forward in the discussions with Market Participants.

-Background:

-The key stakeholder concern has been accuracy of the DAM network constraints and the potential of under-selling of Load Zones in DAM, which have been the primary measurement of “quality” (based on the assumption that DAM should be able to buy/sell as much energy in the DAM as observed in Real-Time flows).
-ERCOT convened 15 DAM deep dive meetings and addressed 60+ issues related to the DAM quality of solution; including line ratings, modeling discrepancies, the new contingency-builder tool, impacts of phase shifting transformers, load distribution factors, and other data-related issues.

 ERCOT Implementation:

 ERCOT has implemented the following processes and tools for DAM: